Back to Blog

 Iowa’s Business-Friendly Approach to Data Privacy

-The Iowa Consumer Data Protection Act (ICDPA) took effect on January 1, 2025, after being signed into law on March 28, 2023.
-Iowa is widely recognized as having enacted the most business-friendly comprehensive state privacy law in the United States, offering fewer consumer rights, a longer cure period, and more flexibility for businesses than any other state privacy law.
+Iowa is widely recognized as having enacted one of the most business-friendly comprehensive state privacy laws in the United States, offering fewer substantive consumer rights, a longer cure period, and more flexibility for businesses than most other state privacy laws.

 If your company operates in Iowa or serves Iowa consumers, the ICDPA may apply to you — but its generous thresholds and enforcement provisions make compliance more straightforward than most state laws.
 Use our Privacy Law Calculator to check whether your business is covered.